mp-se/kegmon2/docs/_sources/configuration.rst.txt

   :width: 600
   :alt: Backup configuration

-Export current settings or restore from a saved JSON file.
+Create a backup file from the current settings or restore a KegMon backup file.
+Restoring replaces the corresponding configuration fields and saves them to the device, so keep a known-good backup before experimenting.

 Firmware Update
 ***************